hashicorp/vault-mcp-server/README.md

 - `mount`: The mount path of the secret engine
 - `path`: (Optional) The path to list secrets from (defaults to root)

+### delete_secret

+Delete secrets (or keys) in a KV mount under a specific path in Vault.

+- `mount`: The mount path of the secret engine
+- `path`: The path to the secret to delete
+- `key`: (Optional) The key name to delete from the secret (defaults to deleting the entire secret)

 ### write_secret